aleksandr-vin/aleksandr-vin.github.io/_posts/2023-11-15-chatgpt-ios-app.md

 was able to perform full room connections with decrypted audio.
 Thus ChatGPT iOS app is waiting for something else, as it shows
 "Connecting..." while already joined the room and audio is working and after some seconds it disconnects.

+Parking it here for now.
+Asked a quesiton on OpenAI forum about the watch app: https://community.openai.com/t/chatgpt-voice-on-apple-watch/505591